Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/software-asset-management.md

 The **Installed On** section shows the devices that the software product is installed on.
 This information is pulled through from the **Installed Software Information** section on the asset record that has the software product installed.
 You can click on a specific asset to view the full asset record.

-When viewing an asset record that has software products installed, an Installed Software list will displayed.
+When viewing an asset record that has software products installed, an Installed Software list will be displayed.

 ![Installed Software list](/_books/servicemanager-user-guide/asset-management/images/sam-asset-installed-software-list.png)